Man who killed 1 Fargo officer, hurt 2, was interviewed about guns in 2021 after tip, FBI says

 In a statement in response to questions from The Associated Press, the FBI and Fargo Police Department said the FBI received an anonymous tip about Mohamad Barakat in July 2021 in which the tipster expressed concern about Barakat’s mental state, saying he had access to a “ significant number of firearms ” and had used threatening language.

 The FBI forwarded the information to the Fargo Police Department.
-The statement says Fargo detectives made three visits to Barakat’s apartment over the next two weeks.
+The statement says Fargo detectives made three visits to Barakat’s apartment over a two-week period.
 They didn’t make contact with him until the third visit, in which they observed several firearms in the apartment, but none were illegal, the statement said.

 In an interview, Barakat “denied any ill-intentions,” according to the statement.
 “The FBI takes all tips and concerns brought to its attention seriously, especially those related to potential threats to public safety and well-being.
 As there was no evidence of any ongoing illegal activities or indications of an imminent threat, it was determined that no further action could be taken.”